September 11, Reading 2 – Jeremiah 11

 “But I was like a gentle lamb led to the slaughter.”

-We read in Isaiah 53,
+We read in Isaiah 53, speaking of the suffering servant (Jesus),

-“… like a lamb that is led to the slaughter,”
+“… Like a lamb that is led to the slaughter,”

-He is the COVENANT KEEPER, both sides.
-God and Man.
+He is the covenant keeper, both sides.
+God and man.

 Hallelujah, what a Saviour!